 The Petrified Forest National Park and Painted Desert is somewhere I had been wanting to visit for a very long time.
-This is an extremely vast national park, where you must drive from point to point (hiking along the road is technically possible, but not something I’d personally recommend, especially during summer).
+This is an extraordinarily vast national park, where you must drive from point to point (hiking along the road is possible, but not something I’d recommend, especially during summertime).
 It’s open daily from 8am to 5pm (only closed on Thanksgiving and Christmas) and costs $25 per car to enter.
-It’s a bit pricey, but you really can spend all day and well into the night here if you choose.
+It’s a tad pricey, but you really can spend all day and well into the night here if you choose.
 Pets are allowed, but they must remain on a 6″ or shorter leash at all times.
+The park resides within the Painted Desert, which is a badlands desert that stretches from the east end of the Grand Canyon to the southeast end of the Petrified Forest, an area of approximately 205 miles.

-Per the National Park’s Service website, “Pet owners are responsible for cleaning-up any solid waste left behind from their pet.
-As the summer heat intensifies, please carry plenty of water and safeguard your pet’s feet, as the ground becomes very hot”.
-The park stretches north to south between I-40 and Highway 180, covering about 346 square miles (900 square kilometers).
-There are two entrances depending on which direction you come from, one to the north and one to the south.
-It’s really not difficult to find, as the north entrance sits literally right off of Interstate 40 (you even have to pass under the interstate while driving along the highway inside the park).
+Located in Navajo and Apache Counties in NE Arizona, it’s a fascinating area, rich in Native American culture and history, with evidence of people dating as far back as 12,000 years ago, between 8,000 BCE and 1,000 BCE.
+The park stretches north to south between I-40 and Highway 180, covering about 346 square miles.
+There are two entrances, depending on which direction you come from, one to the north and one to the south.
+The north entrance sits literally right off Interstate 40 (you even have to pass under it while driving along the highway inside the park).
 Here is a link to the National Parks Service website that gives detailed directions by car and even plane: https://www.nps.gov/pefo/planyourvisit/directions.htm.

 While we didn’t get to visit all the places, we did see quite a few.
 These include Tawa Point, the Painted Desert Inn National Historic Landmark, Pintado Point, Lacey Point, Newspaper Rock, the Tepees, Blue Forest, Blue Mesa, and the Crystal Forest.
 While this seems like a lot, this is maybe only half of all the stops and lookout points located along the highway inside the park.